nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 engineering-specific insight I now have on this.

 As far as I can tell, engineers generally like _things_.
 They like products they can see and test and play with.
 What engineers generally don't like is sales.
-They don't like having to talk people when they don't have to, especially when they think the other party is non-technical.
+They don't like talking to people when they don't have to, especially when they think the other party is non-technical.
 They don't like bullshit, and they don't buy hype.

 This is probably a good argument for making sure you recruit one or two of the grandmaster salespeople that Peter Thiel